HiDVFS: Hierarchical Multi-Agent DVFS for Real-Time OpenMP DAG Workloads: Design of HiDVFS

 \subsection{Complexity Analysis of Agents}

-In the proposed \re{\add{HiDVFS}} framework, each agent (profiler, thermal, and priority) is implemented using D3QN, which separates value and advantage streams for stable Q-value learning.
-The complexity of each agent is determined by input dimensionality (number of observed features), hidden layer sizes, and the action space for each agent:
+In the proposed \re{\add{HiDVFS}} framework, each agent (profiler, thermal, and priority) is implemented using D3QN, which separates value and advantage streams for stable Q-value learning. \review{Each agent's complexity is set by its input dimensionality, hidden sizes, and action space: the profiler agent dominates, scaling with the number of cores and frequency levels; the thermal agent observes per-cluster temperatures and selects core combinations over a smaller space; and the priority agent chooses among a small set of predefined priority combinations at minimal cost.
+Distributing responsibilities keeps each agent's decision space small, so the hierarchy remains computationally manageable as cores and frequency levels grow, and the environment model's extra load runs on the server rather than the embedded platform.}

-\textbf{Profiler Agent:} Inputs include performance metrics (utilization, energy, instructions) and outputs involve selecting a frequency-core combination.
-Complexity scales with the number of cores and frequency levels.

-\textbf{Thermal Agent:} Observes temperature metrics and outputs priority adjustments for cores.
-This agent has lower complexity due to a simpler state representation and fewer action dimensions.

-\textbf{Priority Agent:} Manages the selection of one out of a small set of predefined priority combinations.
-This agent adds minimal complexity since its action space is limited and its state is low-dimensional.

-By distributing responsibilities among the agents, each handles a reduced subset of decisions, collectively forming a solution that remains computationally manageable even with a large number of cores and frequency levels.
-Although the environment model introduces additional computational load, this is managed on a server with parallel computation capabilities, mitigating runtime concerns on embedded platforms.